nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 ---

-Some random examples of slight memory efficiencies we can achieve

-- Use append over list concatentation
+## One concrete thing to know: Append is slightly more efficient than list concat

+List concat makes a copy under the hood, uses up more of our "memory buckets"

+List .append is a bit more efficient

 ---

-## Lists are passed by reference
+## Another concrete thing to know (classic Python interview gotcha!): Lists (and mutable objects) are passed by reference

 Important Python fact: lists are passed by references

-Most variables are not!
+So are dicts and other "mutable objects".
+For purposes of 120, lists are our main mutable object right now.

+Most variables (immutables like int, float, string) are not passed by reference, they are passed by assignment!

 ---